Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 23 Agustus 2025 17.27.44 UTC
+- WIB: Sabtu, 23 Agustus 2025 18.20.41 UTC
-- WITA: Sabtu, 23 Agustus 2025 18.27.44 UTC
+- WITA: Sabtu, 23 Agustus 2025 19.20.41 UTC
-- WIT: Sabtu, 23 Agustus 2025 19.27.44 UTC
+- WIT: Sabtu, 23 Agustus 2025 20.20.41 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

 Kategori: technology